 Why Strength Training Is Critical for Women as They Age

-Research consistently shows that strength training is one of the most effective forms of exercise for women as they age, particularly through perimenopause and menopause.
 Beginning as early as our 30s, women can lose 3–8% of muscle mass per decade, with the rate accelerating during menopause due to hormonal changes.
 Without resistance training, this loss impacts metabolism, bone density, balance, and overall quality of life.

 Studies have demonstrated that progressive strength training improves lean muscle mass, increases bone mineral density, and reduces the risk of osteoporosis and fractures.
-Weight-bearing movements such as squats, deadlifts, presses, and loaded carries—core components of CrossFit training—are especially effective at stimulating bone and muscle adaptation.
+Weight-bearing movements such as squats, deadlifts, presses, and loaded carries — core components of CrossFit training — are especially effective at stimulating bone and muscle adaptation.

 Strength training also plays a key role in metabolic health.
 Research shows that increased muscle mass improves insulin sensitivity and resting metabolic rate, both of which are often negatively affected during menopause.
 This helps explain why women who lift weights tend to experience better body composition outcomes compared to those who rely solely on cardio.